amcpherson/remixt/README.md

 ### Step 1 - Importing the Data

-The first step in the process is to import the relevant concordant read data from each bam file into a demix specific format.
+The first step in the process is to import the relevant concordant read data from each bam file into a ReMixT specific format.
 This is accomplished using the `pipeline/extract_seqdata.py` script, which should be applied independently to each input file.

 To extract data from `$normal_bam` and `$tumour_bam` to `$normal_seqdata` and `$tumour_seqdata` respectively: